 If you love coffee but want to cut down on caffeine, you’re not alone.
-Many people look for coffee with the least caffeine, whether for health reasons, to improve sleep, or simply to reduce their caffeine intake.
+Many people look for low-caffeine options to improve sleep, reduce anxiety, or simply enjoy it without the jitters.

 Coffee is the most popular and widely consumed beverage in every society.
 It typically contains a high level of caffeine.
 While caffeine offers some benefits, consuming too much can lead to certain health issues.

-Here, I explain how various coffee flavors contain caffeine and how we can reduce the caffeine content.
+Here, I explain how various flavors contain caffeine and how we can reduce it.

 Which Coffee has the least Caffeine?